Efficient exploration of Hamiltonian parameter space for optimal control of non-Markovian open quantum systems

-\structure{Different contraction order insight} The crucial point we make use of is that since most of the TEMPO tensor network consists solely of influence functionals, which do not depend on the system Hamiltonian or the initial system state (see red dashed region in Fig.~\ref{fig:pulse-shaper-process-tensor}b), we may perform the bulk of the computation---contraction of the tensor network---before specifying the system Hamiltonian.
-This provides an efficient method enabling optimization over Hamiltonian parameters.
+The crucial point we make use of is that since most of the TEMPO tensor network consists solely of influence functionals, which do not depend on the system Hamiltonian or the initial system state (see red dashed region in Fig.~\ref{fig:pulse-shaper-process-tensor}b), we may perform the bulk of the computation---contraction of the tensor network---before specifying the system Hamiltonian.
+This provides an efficient method enabling optimization over \review{system} Hamiltonian parameters.

-\structure{Process tensor} As realized by J{\o}rgensen and Pollock the TEMPO network can be contracted to yield a \emph{process tensor}~\cite{Jorgensen2020,Pollock2018}.
-The process tensor framework takes an operational approach to characterize non-Markovian open quantum systems.
-It has been used to resolve common misconceptions on implications of completely positive divisibility~\cite{Milz2019} and it gives a natural definition of quantum non-Markovianity that coincides with the classical definition in the classical limit~\cite{Pollock2018a}.
-Here we show that in addition to these conceptional advantages it also has computational benefits.
-By constructing the process tensor without the system Hamiltonian, the formalism supposes a finite set of time slots to perform system control operations.
-These can be any completely positive map, for example, the preparation of a particular state or a projective measurement.
-The process tensor has two legs for each time slot and encodes the outcome of every possible sequence of control operations.
-The red dashed area in Fig.~\ref{fig:pulse-shaper-process-tensor}b can be identified as such a process tensor with respect to a total Hamiltonian excluding the pure system part $\op{H}^\prime = \op{H} - \op{H}_S(t,\{p_n\})$.
-When we choose the time steps $\delta t$ small enough such that a Trotterization between the system part and the rest is valid, it is also justified to put the pure system dynamics into the control sequence as unitary evolutions.
-Thus, in the language of this formalism, the red dashed area in Fig.~\ref{fig:pulse-shaper-process-tensor}b is a process tensor and the system propagators are control operations.
+As realized by J{\o}rgensen and Pollock\review{,} the TEMPO network can be contracted to yield a \emph{process tensor}~\cite{Pollock2018,Jorgensen2019}.
+The process tensor framework takes an operational approach to characterize non-Markovian open quantum systems\review{, by considering a finite set of interventions.
+Its central object---the process tensor---has two legs for each intervention and encodes the outcome of every possible sequence.} It has been used to resolve common misconceptions on implications of completely positive divisibility~\cite{Milz2019} and it gives a natural definition of quantum non-Markovianity that coincides with the classical definition in the classical limit~\cite{Pollock2018a}.
+Here we show that in addition to these conceptional advantages it also has computational benefits. \review{If one chooses a small enough time step such that a Suzuki-Trotter expansion as described above is a good approximation, then the system Hamiltonian need not be part of the computation of the process tensor.
+The red dashed area appearing in the TEMPO tensor network in Fig.~\ref{fig:pulse-shaper-process-tensor}b can be identified as such a process tensor with respect to a total Hamiltonian that excludes the pure system part $\op{H}^\prime = \op{H} - \op{H}_S(t,\{p_n\})$.
+Thus, in the language of the process tensor formalism, the red dashed area in Fig.~\ref{fig:pulse-shaper-process-tensor}b is a process tensor and the pure system propagators are a set of interventions.}